Simon D.A. Thomas

 Funding

-I am supported by studentship 2413578 from the UKRI Centre for Doctoral Training in Application of Artificial Intelligence to the study of Environmental Risks (grant no. EP/S022961/1).
-I have also received funding from the NERC ACSIS project (grant no. NE/N018028/1), and a Natural Environment Research Council (NERC) Research Experience Placement (REP) project funded by the SPITFIRE Doctoral Training Partnership (grant no. NE/S007210/1).
+My PhD was supported by studentship 2413578 from the UKRI Centre for Doctoral Training in Application of Artificial Intelligence to the study of Environmental Risks (grant no. EP/S022961/1).
+I also received funding from the NERC ACSIS project (grant no. NE/N018028/1), and a Natural Environment Research Council (NERC) Research Experience Placement (REP) project funded by the SPITFIRE Doctoral Training Partnership (grant no. NE/S007210/1).

 Reviews